lePerdu/poly-cams-scraper/README.md

   term IDs used by other API methods.
 * GET `/courses` - Returns a JSON array of objects describing the available courses for a given term.
 The username and password are passed via HTTP Basic Authentication and the term is passed via the `term` URL parameter.

-Endpoints can be suffixed with `?pretty=true` to make them return JSON pretty- printed instead of minimized.
+If no term is provided, this defaults to the latest term.

 The server doesn't store or cache any information, so authentication is required each time and it may take a few seconds to retrieve the list of